Incremental Generalized Hybrid A*: Complexity of searching over a tree

+We consider the problem of computing a near-optimal path over an implicitly-defined tree $T = (V, E)$, where each edge $(u, v) \in E$ has an associated positive cost given by a function $w : E \rightarrow \mathbb{R}^+$.
+The tree is rooted at a start vertex $v_s \in V$, and the objective is to reach any vertex in a goal set $V_g \subseteq V$ while minimizing the accumulated edge cost.
+The tree structure is defined implicitly by a successor function $\Succ$ that returns the set of valid children for any given vertex.
+With a slight abuse of notation, we set $w(\pi)$ to be the cost of a path $\pi = \langle v_1, v_2, \ldots, v_n \rangle$.
+Namely, $w(\pi):=\sum_{i=1}^{n-1} w(v_i, v_{i+1})$.
+Additionally, we define $w(\emptyset) = \infty$ to denote the cost of failure.
+We assume access to a heuristic function $h: V \rightarrow \mathbb{R}_{\ge 0}$ that is consistent and admissible, providing an estimate of the remaining cost to the goal.
 A baseline algorithm for solving this problem is A* search applied directly to the tree.
 The algorithm maintains a priority queue ($Q_v$) of vertices sorted by $v.f = v.g + h(v)$, where $v.g$ is the cost of the path from $v_s$ to $v$, and $h(v)$ is the heuristic estimate to the goal.
 The algorithm begins by inserting $v_s$ into the queue with $v_s.g = 0$, and repeatedly expands the node with the lowest $f$-value, generating all of its children via $\Succ$, until a goal vertex in $V_g$ is reached.
 As this algorithm considers every child at each expansion, its worst-case complexity is exponential in the depth $d$ of the tree, i.e., $O(b^d)$, where~$b$ is the maximum branching factor.
 Since no two vertices coincide in the tree, there is no opportunity to prune, and the true complexity worryingly approaches the worst case.
 This is effectively Alg.~\ref{alg:hastar} without the approximate pruning block highlighted in red.